fideus-labs/ome-ngff-scientific-ai/README.md

 * Optimizes for your hardware and access patterns

 <!--
-SPEAKER NOTES - Intelligent Conversion (1 minute)
+SPEAKER NOTES - Intelligent Conversion (45 seconds)

-Deep dive on intelligence:
+What makes it intelligent:
-- "Let's talk about what 'intelligent' actually means here"
+- "So what makes this 'intelligent' and not just scripted?"

-Auto-analysis:
+- "The AI adapts to YOUR specific data"

+Examples:
-- "The AI looks at your data - dimensions, bit depth, noise characteristics"
+- "Looks at dimensions, bit depth, noise patterns"
-- "It's not just blindly applying default settings"

-Codec selection:
-- "Based on your data type, it might choose blosc for speed or zstd for size"
+- "Chooses blosc for speed or zstd for compression based on your needs"
-- "It understands the tradeoffs"

-Multiscale:
-- "Generates pyramids with proper downsampling - no aliasing artifacts"
+- "Generates clean multiscale pyramids automatically"
-- "You get high-quality visualization automatically"

-Optimization:
-- "Even considers your hardware - local disk vs cloud storage"
+- "Optimizes for local disk vs cloud access patterns"

-- "Different access patterns need different chunk sizes"
+Bottom line:
+- "It makes informed decisions, not just defaults"

-Timing: 1 minute
+Timing: 45 seconds
 -->

 ---